1932 United States Senate elections: Arkansas (regular)

 In May 1932, Caraway surprised Arkansas politicians by announcing that she would run for a full term in the upcoming election, joining a field already crowded with prominent candidates who had assumed she would step aside.
 She told reporters, "The time has passed when a woman should be placed in a position and kept there only while someone else is being groomed for the job."
 When she was invited by Vice President Charles Curtis to preside over the Senate she took advantage of the situation to announce that she would run for reelection.
 Populist former Governor and Senator Huey Long of neighboring Louisiana traveled to Arkansas on a seven-day campaign swing on her behalf.
 She was the first female senator to preside over the body as well as the first to chair a committee (Senate Committee on Enrolled Bills).
 Lacking any significant political backing, Caraway accepted the offer of help from Long, whose efforts to limit incomes of the wealthy and increase aid to the poor she had supported.
 Long was also motivated by sympathy for the widow and his ambition to extend his influence into the home state of his party rival, Senator Joseph Robinson, who had been Al Smith's vice-presidential candidate in 1928.
 Bringing his colorful and flamboyant campaign style to Arkansas, Long stumped the state with Caraway for a week just before the Democratic primary.
 He helped her to amass nearly twice as many votes as her closest opponent.

 Long effectively used a method to quiet crying babies at campaign stops in Arkansas to encourage voter interest:

 Mrs. Caraway would never forget nor cease to laugh over the plans we made for caring for obstreperous infants in the audience so that their mothers might listen to the speeches without the crowds being disturbed.
 I remember when I saw her notice one of our campaigners take charge of the first baby.
 The child began fretting and then began to cry.
 One of the young men accompanying us immediately gave it a drink of water.
 The child quieted for a bit and resumed a whimper, whereupon the same campaign worker handed the baby an all-day sucker, which it immediately grasped and soon fell asleep.
 Mrs. Caraway did not understand that it was a matter of design until it had been repeated several times.

 Caraway went on to win the general election in November, with the accompanying victory of Franklin D. Roosevelt as U.S. President.

 California

 Colorado

-There were 2 elections November 8, 1932 for the same seat, due to the death of one-term Republican Charles W. Waterman.
-The primaries were held September 13, 1932.
+There were two elections on November 8, 1932, for the same seat, due to the death of one-term Republican Charles W. Waterman.
+The primaries were held on September 13, 1932.

 Colorado (special)

 Democrat Walter Walker was appointed to continue the term, pending the special election, which he then lost.

-Republican attorney Karl C. Schuyler was elected finish the term, but he lost the contemporaneous election to the next term.
+Republican attorney Karl C. Schuyler was elected to finish the term, but he lost the contemporaneous election to the next term.
 He died in 1933.